ephes/django-cast/README.md

   since 2018 using the [Podlove Web Player](https://podlove.org/podlove-web-player/)
 - Video support - not as sophisticated as image / audio support, but it works 🤗
 - Comments via [django-fluent-comments](https://github.com/django-fluent/django-fluent-comments)
-  and a build in moderating spam filter
+  and a built-in moderating spam filter

 ## Deployment